GET ORDAINED

 What happens at a Buddhist wedding is entirely up to the couple.

-Below is an overview of who officiates the ceremony, how the ceremony is constructed, including important Buddhist wedding rituals, and suggestions on what to wear to a Buddhist wedding ceremony.
+Below is an overview of who officiates a Buddhist wedding ceremony, the wedding ceremony order and outline, including important Buddhist wedding traditions, and suggestions on what to wear to a Buddhist wedding ceremony.

 For a complete sample script: